bdog72/React_Practice_April/README.md

    You need to install both of these in terminal

-   npm install --save react react-dom npm install --save react-bootstrap
+   npm install --save react react-dom and npm install --save react-bootstrap

    Then add this in the head of your index.html file